Embracing Uncertainty

 The unknown is scary at times, but immediately beyond it is a new experience, sometimes a new adventure, and it is always an opportunity to learn about yourself.

 Uncertainty is like a veil you can’t see through.
 You might have some idea what’s on the other side, but it’s only by moving through that you find out.
-You find out about yourself, and about others.
 And most of the time, the answer isn’t as bad as you had feared.